Running of the top quark mass at NNLO in QCD: Theoretical setup and experimental inputs

-The differential cross section measured in Ref.~\cite{CMS:2019jul} is re-scaled in order to take into account the latest measurement of the total integrated luminosity by the CMS experiment~\cite{CMS:2021xjt}.
+The differential cross section measured in Ref.~\cite{CMS:2019jul} is re-scaled in order to take into account the latest measurement of the total integrated luminosity by the CMS experiment~\cite{CMS:2021xjt}, which in the CMS analysis is one of the leading uncertainties in the extracted running~\cite{CMS:2019jul,Defranchis:2020efl}.
 This implies both a shift in the central values of the measured differential cross section and a reduction in the luminosity uncertainty from 2.5\% to 1.2\%.
-The covariance matrix between the bins is re-calculated accordingly by subtracting (adding) the covariance matrix corresponding to the old (new) luminosity uncertainty, assuming a fully correlated effect in the different bins.
+The covariance matrix between the bins is re-calculated accordingly.
 The obtained results are compared to the NNLO theoretical predictions as a function of \mtmukk in Figure~\ref{fig:xsec}.
 The dependence of the calculated cross section on the values of \mtmukk is found to be well described by a second-order polynomial.